-"Fine," He replied coolly and raked a hand through his tousled blonde locks.
+"Fine," He replied coolly and raked a hand through his messy light brown locks.
 "Just fine.
-I want to introduce you to my new girlfriend, Desirae."
+I want to introduce you to my new girlfriend, Desiree."

-"Hello Desirae," I said in a sickly sweet voice.
+"Hello Desiree," I said in a sickly sweet voice.
 "Welcome to the library."

-"Uh, hi, Jenny," Desirae said in the same kind of voice before she rolled his eyes and wrapped her bony arms around Bryant's waist.
+"Uh, hi, Jenny," Desiree said in the same kind of voice before she rolled his eyes and wrapped her bony arms around Brendon's waist.

 "Julie," I said and clenched my teeth together to maintain the smile on my face.
 "My name is Julie.
 It says so on my name tag.
 Look."